frasolution/siemt3-documents/threats/ssh_extended/2-root_login.md

 ## suverity

 I'd say this is a low to medium priority event that will be leading nowhere since we have this deactivated anyway.

+## Data to log
+    - ip address => track each single offense (possibly offers a way to trace back login attempts)

+## threshold
+    - green = each event
+    - yellow = 1 per minute